-Smoking meats and fish is a way of helping to preserve them.
+Smoking meats and fish is a way of flavouring them, or helping to preserve them, or both.

 The meat or fish is first cured in salt, either “dry-cured” by having salt rubbed into it and let stand, or “wet-cured” in a brine.
 The salting before smoking is necessary because the meat or fish will have a lot of time during the smoking process when the temperature is just right for bacteria to grow and spoil the meat or cause food poisoning.
 Bacteria can thrive between 40 F and 140 F (4 C and 60 C.)